My Works

 Self-Documenting

-The documentation lives inside the component.
 Usage rules, logic notes, and accessibility specs are embedded directly in Figma's component panel — so the system works without a meeting, a Slack message, or a handoff doc.

 The Impact

 11 components.
 Zero guesswork.
-Adopted in 8 weeks.
+Used in production.

 11